Loading history...

 Definition of Temperature

-Temperature is a measure of the average kinetic energy of particles (atoms and molecules) in a substance.
+Temperature is a measure of the average kinetic energy (Ek) of particles (atoms and molecules) in a substance.
 Important distinction:- Temperature: Measure of average molecular motion (scalar)

 - Heat: Energy transferred between objects due to temperature difference